Evaluating LLMs on Sequential API Call Through Automated Test Generation: Evaluation

 To further ensure the quality of the generated test cases, three authors manually reviewed all 180 (program, instruction) pairs and filtered out those deemed inadequate.
 These unqualified cases may include descriptions that were ambiguous, unnatural, or the translation agent inadvertently assigned initialization values within the instructions rather than merely defining them.
 In total, 7 cases from Session Service, 12 cases from Tensor Operation, and 8 cases from ElevenLabs MCP were filtered out.
 We then randomly sampled 40 cases from each remaining scenario, resulting in a total of 120 test cases for subsequent experiments.

 This study mainly revolves around four research questions.
 RQ1 investigates the effectiveness of our generation framework, {\ourmethod}.
 RQ2 compares our benchmark, {\ourbench}, with existing executable benchmarks for code generation.
 RQ3 assesses the performance of both open-source and closed-source LLMs on our benchmark {\ourbench}.
-RQ4 offers a detailed analysis of the errors made by these LLMs.
+RQ4 presents a quantitative analysis of the symptoms of LLM errors, and RQ5 follows with case studies that illustrate representative root causes behind these errors.